23 September, 2021 | 9 min read

 This epiphany, though, still left me with a question: “Can creativity be learned, or is it a natural talent that only a lucky few are born with?”

-After I heard it being recommended by several people, I picked up Steal Like an Artist by Austin Kleon.
+After I heard it being recommended by several people, I picked up Steal Like an Artist.
 It’s a book targeted to anyone who’s “trying to inject some creativity into their life and their work.”
 Given that creativity is increasingly important, this should apply to pretty much everyone.

 What The Book Is About